tf2pickup-pl/docs.tf2pickup.pl/docs/components-introduction.md

 The site deployment can be done in one of two ways:

 - Bundled - Server, client, game and voice server(s) on one host.
-- Divided - Server and client are both on one host, whiel game server(s) are on another.
+- Divided - Server and client are both on one host, while game server(s) are on another.
 This does not exclude hosting game servers on multiple different hosts.

 that has all the plugins and configuration.
 [Here](/docs/site-compoents-deployment) you can find some information how to set them up fast.